Gianni Alemanno: Mayor of Rome

 In August 2008, Alemanno ignited controversy over immigration and the status of Romani people in Italy, when a group of Romani men attacked a Dutch couple that had been camping outside Rome.
 The couple were beaten and robbed and the woman was raped.
 Alemanno stated that the couple had been "very careless" by camping in an area "forgotten by God and man" where camping was illegal.
 Alemanno said that the attack was an isolated case, and repeated that he wanted to crack down on crime, regaining total control of the territory.
 In November 2008, Alemanno decided to build a museum dedicated to the memory of the Holocaust in a Roman park.
 The leader of Rome's Jewish community, Riccardo Pacifici, praised the mayor for this project.

 Alemanno is the son-in-law of Pino Rauti, a former leader of the Italian Social Movement.
 He always wears a necklace with a Celtic cross.
 He stated he wears it only as a religious symbol and because of a personal meaning for him, being a jewel worn by his friend Paolo di Nella, a far-right militant who had been killed during the 1970s Anni di Piombo.

-The approval of the Romans to the mayor Alemanno rose to 60% in January 2009.
+The approval of the Romans of the mayor Alemanno rose to 60% in January 2009.
 In February 2009 Alemanno conferred honorary citizenship to Dalai Lama, leader of the Tibetan government-in-exile.
 In July 2009, Alemanno conferred honorary citizenship to captive Israeli soldier Gilad Shalit.

 Other important measures of the Alemanno Administration were: an ordinance against prostitution in the streets, an attempt to recapitalize the municipal company AMA redefining its role, the census and the dismantling of six camps for nomads (including the Casilino 900) setting up garrisons, thus ensuring immunizations and education for Romani children, and to expel illegal immigrants.
 In August 2012 was approved the "family quotient", introduced by Alemanno to balance the waste charge according to economic situation, number of components, and any health burdens, of Roman families.
 Among the projects of Alemanno as a mayor was the construction of a tourist amusement park dedicated to ancient Rome.

-In 2004 to encourage and patronage the Italian Mountaineering Expedition and Delegates bound for K2 he arrived Pakistan for participation in celebration of K2 Golden Jubilee ceremony at Concordia base camp.
-The Alpine Club of Pakistan marked a friendship expedition headed by Hayatullah Khan Durrani as chief of Pakistan National mountaineering team to represent Pakistan in Golden Jubilee ceremony of k2 mount.